Driving on Autobahn

 A671: Mainz-Wiesbaden in both directions from the Mainbrücke bei Hochheim to the junction with A66

-A7: between HH-Waltershof and Maschener Kreuz (only in direction south)
+A7: between HH-Waltershof and Maschener Kreuz (only in the direction south)

-A7: in the direction of Kassel from the Göttingen exit until shortly before the intersection Drammetal
+A7: in the direction of Kassel from the Göttingen exit until shortly before the intersection at Drammetal

-A70: from the intersection Schweinfurt / Werneck to the exit Bamberg / harbor with the exception of the tunnel Schwarzer Berg.
-Tunnel has speed camera.
+A70: from the intersection Schweinfurt/Werneck to the exit Bamberg / harbor with the exception of the tunnel Schwarzer Berg.
+Tunnel has as speed camera.

 A71: between intersection Südharz and intersection Erfurt-Nord